Nala dynasty: Bhavadatta

 The next known king of the dynasty is Bhavadatta, whose copper-plate inscription was found at Rithpur (also Rithapur or Ridhapur) in Amravati district, Maharashtra.
 The inscription was engraved by one Boppadeva.
 It mentions the king's name as "Bhavattavarman", which is probably a mistake or a Prakrit form of the Sanskrit name "Bhavadattavarman".
 It names Arthapati as the king's aryaka, which is variously interpreted to mean "father" or "grandfather"; according to another interpretation, aryaka is an epithet of Bhavadatta.
 The inscription names the place of issue as Nandivardhana, and states that the king and the queen were staying at Prayaga as pilgrims.
 Like Arthapati's inscription, it mentions Maheshvara, Mahasena and the Nala family.

 The find spot of Bhavadatta's inscription suggests that he extended the Nala territory to the present-day Vidarbha region, possibly at the expense of the Vakatakas (whose capital was at Nandivardhana).

 During his last years, Bhavadatta seems to have suffered reverses against the Vakatakas and the Chalukyas.
 An inscription of Bhavadatta's successor Skandavarman indicates that Bhavadatta lost the control of Pushkari, possibly to the Vakatakas or the Chalukyas.
 The Vakataka king Prithivisena II is said to have restored the glory of his family, apparently by defeating the Nalas.
 An Aihole inscription credits the Chalukya king Kirtivarman I with the destruction of the Nalas.

 Skandavarman

 The last known king of the dynasty is Skandavarman, whose Podagada inscription mentions him as a son of Bhavadattavarman.
 The inscription states that Skandavarman retrieved the lost glory of the Nala family, and re-populated the deserted city of Pushkari.
 It also records the construction of a Vishnu shrine by the king.

+V. V. Mirashi identifies the Rajarsitulyakula king Bhimasena II as an enemy of Skandavarman.
+Skandavarman perhaps occupied Bhimasena's territory circa 500 A.D.